 Having this project in your CV shows that you have tackled a real-world retail problem and understand how to analyze seasonality.
 Highlight the logic behind your feature engineering to showcase your critical thinking skills.

-The purpose of this project is to prototype a system to monitor the relationship between cryptocurrency prices and the sentiment of tweets surrounding the coins of interest.
+This project aims to prototype a system to monitor the relationship between cryptocurrency prices and the sentiment of tweets surrounding the coins of interest.

 Thoroughly preprocess the raw data files by cleaning, tokenizing, and removing stop words.
 Employ Python libraries like NLTK or spaCy to analyze Twitter sentiment.
 The correlation can be computed using Pearson’s correlation coefficient.
 Finally, visualize your results using matplotlib.
 Optionally, you can incorporate a predictive model to predict price changes based on sentiment data.

-Including this project highlights your skills in NLP (Natural Language Processing), statistics, and critical thinking; skills that are extremely valuable in the context of the data science job market or even in tech and finance roles.
+This project highlights your skills in NLP (Natural Language Processing), statistics, and critical thinking, which are skills that are extremely valuable in the context of the data science job market or even in tech and finance roles.

 In this project, you are given two files containing text strings developed by humans and bots.
 Using these two sets of data, you need to deploy a model to classify the two sets, i.e., given a new data point, it will determine the appropriate label.